Was Jamiroquai's Hit 'Virtual Insanity' Inspired by Sapporo's Underground Mall? An Investigation into the Sapporo and Sendai Theories|Domingo

 Sapporo City

-Where did the urban legend that "Virtual Insanity" was inspired by Sapporo's underground shopping center come from?
-It turns out that about 25 years ago, during the MC at the Tokyo Dome concert in 1999, Jay Kay said, "When we performed in Sapporo some years ago, there were no people walking around in the city.
-I asked an old lady where I was, and she led me underground.
-There was a city there and lots of people," he said, adding that "Virtual Insanity" is a compilation of his impressions at that time.
+So, where did this theory, still whispered about like an urban legend, that 'Virtual Insanity' was inspired by Sapporo's underground malls come from?
+Research shows that during an MC segment at their Tokyo Dome concert in 1999, about 25 years ago, Jay Kay said, "During our Sapporo concert a few years back, I was walking around the city and there were no people.
+I asked an old lady where everyone was, and she led me underground.
+There was a whole city down there, with tons of people."
+He then stated that 'Virtual Insanity' was a summary of that impression.

 Entrances to the underground are everywhere in central Sapporo

-On the other hand, there is a rumor that "Virtual Insanity" was inspired by Sendai.
-We have found a rumor on a social networking site that says, "It is written in the liner notes of the 20th anniversary edition of "Travelling without Moving".
+On the other hand, there is also a rumor that the song was inspired by Sendai, so let's look into that as well.
+On social media, I found information claiming this was written in the liner notes of the 20th-anniversary edition of 'Travelling Without Moving.'

-I immediately purchased the album and checked the contents, and found the following explanation: "Wallis and I had gone for a walk one afternoon in Sendai.
-Other than that, the same episode as the MC at the Tokyo Dome concert I mentioned earlier was written as a story about Sendai, not Sapporo.
+I immediately bought the album and checked the contents, and indeed, there was a description that said, "Wallis and I had gone for a walk one afternoon in Sendai."
+The rest of the story was similar to the one told at the Tokyo Dome concert, but with Sendai as the setting instead of Sapporo.

-Ekimae-dori Street leading from Sapporo Station to Odori and Susukino.
-Chi-ka-ho" is located directly below this street.
+Ekimae-dori Avenue, connecting Sapporo Station to Odori and Susukino.
+Directly beneath it is "Chi-Ka-Ho."

 Magazine/Book Editor & Writer Kyohei Yamashita

-While working as a program producer at a radio station, he began producing mini-comm magazines and writing for magazines.
-Later, he joined a publishing company as an editor and has worked on various articles, mainly for town information magazines.
-His favorite things are cooking, mountain climbing, river fishing, and stone monuments in Sapporo.
-He lives in Minami-ku, Sapporo, and loves Minami-ku very much.
+While working in program production at a radio station, he began producing fanzines and writing for magazines.
+He later joined a publishing house as an editor, where he worked on a variety of articles, mainly for a local city guide.
+His hobbies include cooking, mountain climbing, river fishing, and exploring Sapporo's stone monuments.
+He lives in and adores the Minami-ku ward of Sapporo.

 1. Home